-The best trial lawyers do not rely on advertising to bring in new clients.
-The majority of their cases come from other lawyers who respect them and their trial skills.
-They take only a small number of cases and concentrate their efforts on achieving the best results possible for their clients.
-These lawyers are never under any pressure to settle cases because of high overhead from their advertising costs.
-You can be sure that Insurance Companies and defense lawyers take this into account when negotiating settlements.
+The best personal injury lawyers rely on referrals from previous clients and fellow attorneys.
+They accept a limited number of cases and concentrate their efforts on achieving the best possible result for those clients.
+These lawyers are never under pressure to settle a case quickly due to high overhead and advertising costs.
+You can be sure that insurance companies and defense lawyers take this into account when negotiating settlements.

-When choosing a lawyer it is best to rely on word of mouth.
-Get references from other lawyers or even judges you might know.
-Try to find other people who have been injured in a similar manner and ask them what their experience was.
+When choosing a lawyer, get references from other lawyers or even judges you may know.
+Try to find other people who have been injured in a similar manner and ask them about their experience.
 Remember, this will be a long-term relationship built on trust and mutual confidence.
-A little time and research go a long way in helping you find the right lawyer for your case with whom you will be comfortable.
+A little time and research go a long way in helping you find the right person with whom you will feel comfortable.